Pokémon Go: Post-release

 According to John Hanke in a January 2019 interview with Business Insider, 2018 saw Go become the game initially envisioned by Niantic.

+As Pokémon Go expanded through regional events and global marketing campaigns, Niantic faced coordination challenges among different regional agencies localizing materials that were visible worldwide, requiring additional efforts to maintain consistency.

-In 2020, Niantic made major changes to gameplay mechanisms to account for the COVID-19 pandemic which saw many players unable to leave their homes to play.
-These development shift saw changes like the addition of indoor step tracking to count toward in-game distance challenges, long distance PVP battles, increased "incense" effectiveness, increased spawn points, and a doubled player radius.
+In 2020, Niantic made major changes to gameplay mechanisms considering the COVID-19 pandemic, which saw many players unable to leave their homes to play.
+These development shifts caused changes like the addition of indoor step tracking to count toward in-game distance challenges, long-distance PVP battles, increased "incense" effectiveness, increased spawn points, and a doubled player radius.

+In March 2025, Niantic was purchased by the Saudi Arabia-backed investment firm, Scopely, advancing Saudi Arabia's ambitions to become a "global hub" for gaming and to diversify their economy.

 Pokémon Go Plus

-The Pokémon Go Plus is a Bluetooth Low Energy wearable device, developed by Nintendo's Platform Technology Development division, that allows players to perform certain actions in the game without looking at their smart device.
-When a player is near a Pokémon or PokéStop, the Plus vibrates.
-The player can then press the button to capture the Pokémon or receive items from the PokéStop; the player cannot check what they have received until the next time they sign into the app onto their mobile device.
+The Pokémon Go Plus is a Bluetooth Low Energy wearable device, developed by Nintendo's Platform Technology Development division, that enables players to perform certain actions in the game without needing to look at their smart device.
+When a player is in close proximity to a Pokémon or PokéStop, the Plus vibrates.
+The player can then promptly press the button to capture the Pokémon or obtain items from the PokéStop; the player cannot check what they have received until the next time they open the app on their mobile device.
 The design consists of a Poké Ball and the shape of the Google Maps pin.
 The decision to create the device rather than create a smartwatch app was to increase uptake among players for whom a smartwatch is prohibitively expensive.
 It was released in the United Kingdom and North America on September 16, 2016.
+On July 14, 2023, the Pokémon Go Plus + was released, acting as the successor to the Pokémon Go Plus.
+The Plus+ added the ability to automatically catch Pokémon and interact with PokéStops, along with sleep tracking features to be used with Pokémon Sleep.